 Jens Hoffmann Mesén *1974 in San José, Costa Rica.

 Jens Hoffmann is a writer, editor, educator, exhibition maker, and art dealer.
-In 2018 Hoffmann founded the Office for Curatorial Wonders (OCW), an international operating agency for exhibition-making based in New York, which publishes the interdisciplinary cultural journal Duchamp's Socks and organizes the People's Biennial.
+In 2018 Hoffmann founded the Office for Curatorial Wonders (OCW), an international operating agency for exhibition-making based in New York.

 Over his 20-year career, Hoffmann has organized over four dozen exhibitions, many of which have been characterized as "pioneering" (Hans Ulrich Obrist) and "groundbreaking" (Tino Seghal).
 The artist Claire Fontaine called Hoffmann "The Robespierre of curating."

-Between 2006 and 2018, Hoffmann worked as a curator and senior advisor for the Kadist Art Foundation, for which he formed the Americana Collection, featuring over 300 works by emerging artists from Latin and North America.
-He was a curator for the Colección Isabel y Agustín Coppel (CIAC), Mexico City, from 2012 to 2016 and, in 2017, guest curator at the Fundación Arte in Buenos Aires.
+Between 2006 and 2018, Hoffmann worked as a curator and senior advisor for the Kadist Art Foundation.
+He formed the Americana Collection, featuring over 300 works by emerging artists from Latin and North America.
+He was a curator for the Colección Isabel y Agustín Coppel (CIAC), Mexico City, from 2012 to 2016 and, in 2017, curator at the Fundación Arte in Buenos Aires.

 From 2011 to 2018, he was Editor-at-Large of Mousse Magazine, Milan, and from 2011 to 2017 Editor-in-Chief of The Exhibitionist: Journal on Exhibition Making, which he founded.